 It was official.
 We were no longer movers.
 We were now family archivists.

 I looked through my mother’s albums, saddened by some of the nameless faces that stared from the pages.
 Identities of people from sixty, seventy years ago or more were lost to time.
 I had questions and one of the very few people who had the answers (my mother) died eight years ago.
-There was one other person in our family who might have some information for me.
+There is only one other person in our family who might have some information for me.
 My mother’s cousin is basically the family historian.
 He has a wealth of knowledge about my grandmother’s side but nothing about my grandfather’s side.

 And that is how I ended up on Ancestry.ca.
 I spent many, many hours last weekend entering information into our family tree, resisting the urge to sign up for a full membership.
 I’ll do that after Christmas.
 There are a lot of blanks to fill in.
 After all, I owe it to my daughter to put names and faces together and trace as many connections as I can with the resources I have available– a daunting and time-consuming task.